 Do Not Underestimate the Human Eye

 "The human eye is incapable of detecting more than 24 images per second".
 Sounds ridiculous, doesn't it?
 That's because it is.
-Nevertheless, this myth has been able to spread like gangbusters to the point where actual scientists with advanced degrees felt the need to chime in and debunk this silly notion that vastly undersells the power of the human eye.
+Nevertheless, this myth has been able to spread like gangbusters to the point where actual scientists with relevant degrees felt the need to chime in and debunk this silly notion that vastly undersells the power of the human eye.
 Contrary to the now slightly less popular belief, the latter part of our body is actually capable of detecting and recognising over 500 images per second, depending on the conditions like lighting and fatigue.
 So next time you hear some "genius" claiming that you shouldn't acquire a 144hz monitor since your eyes won't even be able to tell the difference, you might want to make sure to educate that individual as to how far off from the truth he actually is.
+Or, you know, just give that person a good ol' shrug and move on with your life.

 Q: What are the games that get the most benefit out of a 144hz monitor?